gpablocaraballo/election/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ##This project is for educational purpuse, this demo use redux to manage ajax requests in one of the main component (generalresult), this behavior was possible using redux-thunk middleware.
+Also it uses axios for ajax request.
 ##Este proyecto es para fines educativos, esta demostración usa redux para administrar las solicitudes de ajax en uno de los componentes principales (resultado general), este comportamiento fue posible usando el middleware redux-thunk.
+Ademas usa axios para las peticiones de ajax.
 ##Author GCar

 ## Available Scripts